 When examining pure rotational patterns, the velocity maxima are equidistant from the radar.
 Whether the pattern is cyclonic or anticyclonic is dependent upon whether the inbound maximum is on the left side or the right side of the signature, as seen by the RDA.

-With cyclonic rotation, the inbound maximum is on the left hand side, while the inbound maximum is on the right hand side with anticyclonic rotation.
-Velocity maxima oriented any other way means some combination of rotation and convergence or divergence is occurring.
+--With cyclonic rotation, the inbound maximum is on the left hand side, while the inbound maximum is on the right hand side with anticyclonic rotation.

+--Velocity maxima oriented any other way means some combination of rotation and convergence or divergence is occurring.
+We'll talk more about that later in the lesson.